RobertShaw1/docs/3.6/smartjoins.md

 but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals or subqueries.

-It will only be applied when joining collections or vies with an identical sharding setup.
+It will only be applied when joining collections or Views with an identical sharding setup.
 This requires all involved but one collection to be created with its *distributeShardsLike* attribute pointing to the collection that is the exception.
-All collections forming a view must be shared in the same way otherwise the view is not eligible.
+All collections forming a view must be sharded in the same way, otherwise the view is not eligible.

 It is restricted to be used with simple shard key attributes (such as `_key`, `productId`),